d3vilh/openvpn-aws/README.md

      ```shell
      ansible-galaxy collection install -r requirements.yml
      ```
-     > If you see `ansible-galaxy: command not found`, you have to relogin (or reboot your Pi) and then try again.
+     > If you see `ansible-galaxy: command not found`, you have to relogin and then try again.
   5. Make copies of the configuration files and modify them for your enviroment:
      ```shell
      yes | cp -p example.inventory.ini inventory.ini
      yes | cp -p example.config.yml config.yml
      ```
-  6. Modify `inventory.ini` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up.
+  6. Modify `inventory.ini` by replace of IP address with your EC2's Public or Private IPv4 address, or comment that line and uncomment the `connection=local` line if you're running it on the EC2 itself.

   7. Run installation playbook:
      ```shell
      ansible-playbook main.yml
      ```
-> **If running locally on the Pi**: You may have error like `Error while fetching server API version`.
+> **If running locally on the EC2**: You may have error like `Error while fetching server API version`.
 You have to relogin and then run the playbook again.

 ## Features